RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/finish.md

 # Conclusion

-This scenario has shown how to author, package, deploy and execute the assets to automate the decision making in your Credit Card Dispute process.
+Congratulations you reached the end of this module!
+In this scenario you could experience how to author, test, package, deploy and execute some types of business assets that can be used on the automation of the decision making in your Credit Card Dispute process.